 The squeezed middle results in a lot of critical client knowledge leaving the agency and needing to be recreated every year – at the agency’s cost.

 Perhaps if training and development programmes were better resourced, the investment would be a lot smaller than the cost of reinventing knowledge each year!

 Historical analysis I have undertaken in relation to PR careers within the UK reveals concerns about employment volatility dating back to the 1970s and 1980s.
 For instance, a 1987 PR Week survey reported clients complaints concerning “the frequency of personnel changes within the consultancy team dealing with their business”.

 A report by Hollis International published in 1976 stated:

 “The rate of transfers, promotions, and other employment changes in the public relations field is extraordinarily high”

-My work reveals that the notion of hierarchical career development within a single or few employers is not only dated, but never reflected the career experiences of the majority of people.
+My SoundCloud reposts reveals that the notion of hierarchical career development within a single or few employers is not only dated, but never reflected the career experiences of the majority of people.